lorenarms/PanIQVideoPlayer_V2/README.md

 ## Setup

 Running the "server" application will display the ip address that all other apps need to connect to.
-The default socket is 9001.
+The default port is 9001.

 <img src="https://github.com/lorenarms/PanIQVideoPlayer_V2/blob/master/PanIQVideoPlayer_V2/Images/server%20ip.png" style="width:500px">